ryanklee/LLM-Workflow-Director/docs/claude_integration.md

 - Use this data to refine model selection criteria and optimize prompt engineering techniques

 By following these guidelines and best practices, we can effectively leverage the capabilities of Claude models within the LLM-Workflow Director, ensuring optimal performance and user experience.

+Remember: Always use the messages API for Claude interactions.
+The completions API is deprecated and should not be used under any circumstances.